 The SOC defines the interface the code uses to access the required data.
-This includes the directory structure on the disk where the Level 1 data file can be found as well as the path (specific to each instrument) where instrument-team-supplied calibration files and other data will be stored and accessed.
+This interface includes the directory structure on the disk where the Level 1 data file can be found as well as the path (specific to each instrument) where instrument-team-supplied calibration files and other data will be stored and accessed.
 Also, the filename of the output file is supplied.

-The code shall be written in a language that meets the SOC's longevity requirements (see section 6.11).
+SOCINST-6 The pipeline code shall be written in a language that meets the SOC's longevity requirements (see section 7).
 More information on this can be found in the "New Horizons SOC Pipeline Guide" (SwRI Doc.
 No. 05310-SOCPL-G-01).
 The languages allowed are as follows:

-- (
+- C

 - C++

 - Fortran

 - IDL

 - Python

 - Java

 - Perl